-The proportion of such investments used to meet the environmental or social characteristics promoted by the financial product 83.9%.
+The proportion of the investments of the financial product used to meet the environmental or social characteristics promoted, in accordance with the binding elements of the investment strategy of the financial product is 82%.

-The proportion of sustainable investments of the financial product is 51.3%.
+The proportion of sustainable investments of the financial product is 25.7%.